 At least one study has shown there may also be an association between glycemic control and mental health conditions such as anxiety and depression, particularly for men.

-However, another study found that general anxiety didn’t affect glycemic control, but diabetes-specific emotional stress did.
+However, found that general anxiety didn’t affect glycemic control, but diabetes-specific emotional stress did.

 Other research has found that people with type 1 diabetes seem to be “more susceptible to physical harm from stress” while those with type 2 diabetes weren’t.
 One’s personality also seems to determine the effect to some extent as well.